esdd1995/sheriff-scheduling/docker/README.md

 ```

 This will start the project interactively; with all of the logs being written to the command line.
 Press `Ctrl-C` to shut down the services from the same shell window.

+Any environment variables containing settings, configuration, or secrets can be placed in a `.env` file in the `docker` folder and they will automatically be picked up and loaded by the `./manage` script when you start the application.

 ## Stopping the Project